-The Founding Editors reserve the right to add/remove Advisory Board Members and to expand or decrease the size of the Advisory Board in the best interests of Decolonial Subversions.
+The Founding Editors reserve the right to add or remove Advisory Board Members and to expand or decrease the size of the Advisory Board in the best interests of Decolonial Subversions.

-The Founding Editors are committed to a diverse pool of Advisory Board Members with backgrounds in academia, activism, art and craftsmanship, various professional fields and general expertise from all parts of the world.
-Decolonial Subversions is firmly committed to inclusivity, and pursues to be representative of any gender, faith, age, form of abledness, ethnicity, or other intersectional characteristics.
-Decolonial Subversions< does not tolerate discrimination and encourages respect toward all beings.
+The Founding Editors are committed to engagement with a diverse pool of Advisory Board Members with backgrounds in academia, activism, art and craftsmanship, various professional fields and general expertise from all parts of the world.
+Decolonial Subversions is firmly committed to inclusivity, and seeks to be representative of any gender, faith, age, form of abledness, ethnicity, or other intersectional characteristics.
+Decolonial Subversions does not tolerate discrimination and encourages respect towards all beings.

 His cinematic and written work explores the technological mediation of everyday existence in urban spaces, and the cultural politics of resistance in digital leisure activities.

 Shubhashree Basnyat is a graduate student at SOAS, pursuing an MA in Postcolonial Studies.
-She completed her undergraduate studies in the United States, from Williams College where she majored in English and received the Highest Honors award for her dissertation Living Kathmandu, which celebrates the subversive practices of indigenous communities in disrupting Kathmandu’s colonial cartography.
+She completed her undergraduate studies in the United States, from Williams College, where she majored in English and received the Highest Honours award for her dissertation Living Kathmandu, which celebrates the subversive practices of indigenous communities in disrupting Kathmandu’s colonial cartography.

 Márton Demeter is an associate professor at the National University of Public Service in Budapest, Hungary.
 Márton studies global academic inequalities, transnational knowledge production and the uneven accumulation of global symbolic and academic capital.

-In his studies he mainly focuses on social sciences in general and on communication and media studies in particular as the latter is one of the most biased discipline in terms of both educational networks and international publication patterns.
-Márton also analyses journalism practices beyond the Western world in general, and in the Central and Eastern European region in particular.
+In his studies he mainly focuses on social sciences in general and on communication and media studies in particular, as the latter is one of the most biased disciplines in terms of both educational networks and international publication patterns.
+Márton also analyses journalism practices beyond the western world in general, and in the central and eastern European region in particular.

-His research has been widely published in leading periodicals of the field such as Journalism and Mass Communication Quarterly, International Journal of Communication, Journalism, Journalism Practice or Publishing Research Quarterly.
+His research has been widely published in leading periodicals of the field such as Journalism and Mass Communication Quarterly, International Journal of Communication, Journalism, Journalism Practice and Publishing Research Quarterly.

 While Decolonial Subversions is the outcome of the Founding Editors’ passion and commitment to decolonisation, it is also the product of the generosity and voluntary work of like-minded professionals and specialists, friends and well-wishers from around the world.

 It has been a true privilege to work with a team of dedicated partners of the highest level of commitment and integrity.
-Their help has been absolutely fundamental for the creation of this platform, as they have developed the webpage and the design of Decolonial Subversions with only some rough directions from our side.
-Their unrelenting readiness to join and their committed efforts to create a truly decolonial platform has been a refreshing departure from the scepticism we have encountered among some academics.
+Their help has been absolutely fundamental to the creation of this platform, as they have developed the webpage and the design of Decolonial Subversions with only minimal input from our side.
+Their unrelenting readiness to join and their committed efforts to create a truly decolonial platform have been a refreshing departure from the scepticism we have encountered among some academics.

 While we are proud that all our Technical Partners display the highest rigour in their respective fields, we are thrilled that they share our vision and commitment to the praxis of decolonisation.

-We thank our Technical Partners for helping us bringing to fruition Decolonial Subversions and we hope that we can strengthen these partnerships and foster true and long-lasting friendships.
+We thank our Technical Partners for helping us to bring Decolonial Subversions to fruition, and we hope that we can strengthen these partnerships and foster true and long-lasting friendships.

 Mukesh Manda - Web Development

-After graduating from IIT Kharagpur and a stint in Amazon where he worked as Software Developer, Mukesh started his first venture QuickBasket—an on-demand hyperlocal grocery delivery service.
+After graduating from IIT Kharagpur, and a stint in Amazon where he worked as a software developer, Mukesh started his first venture QuickBasket—an on-demand hyperlocal grocery delivery service.

 Mukesh’s Linkedin profile is: https://www.linkedin.com/in/mukesh-manda-28441977